NINAnor/sscd/docs/sscd_evaluate.md

   - The example described here refers to the evaluation of the circulus detector.

-  - To evaluate the performance of the focus detector, adapt the steps accordingly.
+  - To evaluate the performance of the focus detector, specify directory paths and labels' class name (`focus`) accordingly.

 ### 1. Setting-up directories and files to use in evaluation